ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     - Updated terminology.
     - Refactored key presentation and binding.
     - Closed issues related to reading and updating access tokens
-    - Removed links to closed issues in the main text

 - -03
     - Changed "resource client" terminology to separate "client instance" and "client software".